skyfielders/python-skyfield/skyfield/documentation/accuracy-efficiency.rst

-As explained in the section on :ref:`Positions:Apparent right ascension and declination`, Skyfield uses the IAU2000A precession-nutation model to determine the orientation of the Earth’s axes on any given date.
+As explained in the section on :ref:`Positions:Apparent right ascension and declination`, Skyfield uses the IAU 2000A precession-nutation model to determine the orientation of the Earth’s axes on any given date.
 This is used in: